CLIP-Event: Connecting Text and Images with Event Structures: Evaluation Tasks

 \textbf{Task Setting.} Multimedia Event Extraction~\cite{li2020cross} aims to (1) classify images into eight event types, and (2) localize argument roles as bounding boxes in images.
 We choose this task as a direct assessment of event structure understanding.

-\textbf{Our Approach.} \underline{Zero-shot Setting:} We perform zero-shot evaluation to show the models' ability to handle open vocabulary events, as required by real-world applications.
+\textbf{Our Approach.} \underline{Zero-shot Setting:} We evaluate the models' ability to handle open vocabulary events, as required by real-world applications.
 Also, zero-shot evaluation provides a direct comparison of the effectiveness of event knowledge encoding during pretraining.
-As shown in \cref{fig:evalution-m2e2}, we select the event type as the one having the highest similarity score $s(i,t)$ with the image, and for each bounding box, we rank candidate argument roles of the selected event type. \underline{Supervised Setting:} We include the supervised setting to prove the effectiveness of the model architecture at encoding event knowledge in the presence of direct supervision.
-We use the same training dataset SWiG~\cite{pratt2020grounded} with 125k images to further finetune our model to compare with the supervised models.
-During finetuning, we replace the text event extraction results with the annotated events for images, and set the optimal transport plan as the ground truth alignment between arguments and object bounding boxes.
+As shown in \cref{fig:evalution-m2e2}, we select the event type with the highest similarity score $s(i,t)$ with the image, and for each bounding box, we rank candidate argument roles of the selected event type. \underline{Supervised Setting:} We include the supervised setting to prove the effectiveness of the model architecture at encoding event knowledge in the presence of direct supervision, with details in Appendix A.3.

 \textbf{Evaluation Metrics.} We follow~\cite{li2020cross} to use F-scores to evaluate event typing and argument extraction.